SkepticMystic/Phrase-Bank/Phrase Databases/Phrase_Bank_refnwrite_and_manchester copy.md

 A probable explanation is that these frequent storms are a result of climate change.
 A possible explanation is that these frequent storms are a result of climate change.

-## Being Cautious
+## Being cautious when explaining results

-> Being cautious when explaining results
+↑ Being Cautious

 This inconsistency may be due to ...
 This discrepancy could be attributed to ...